epi-sam/vmTools/README.md

 ## Can you show me how it works?

 - See the vignettes folder for examples of how to use the package.
+   - 2024-11-19 Having issues building with installation - you can copy the vignette source and run for yourself after you install the package.